Navigation and Trigonometry

 4. Calculate the Latitude and longitude of the vertex on the great Circle track

-5. Use waypoints about 5^{\circ} of longitude apart, find the coordinates, rhumb line distances and courses between consecutive waypoints.
+5. Use waypoints about of longitude apart, find the coordinates, rhumb line distances and courses between consecutive waypoints.

 6. Calculate the total distance of all waypoints and compare the three total distances found.